Further Subadditive Matrix Inequalities: Introduction

 for the positive semidefinite matrices $A,B$.
 In \cite{mia_sub}, \eqref{oper_con_sub_intro} was discussed in details, where additional assumptions were assumed to obtain different forms of such inequalities.

 Searching the literature, we find no mention for a reverse of \eqref{ando_zhan_intro}.
-One of the main goals of this article is to find a positive term $\Gamma$ such that for a concave function $f:[0,\infty)\to [0,\infty)$, one has
+Our second and main goal of this article is to find a positive term $\Gamma$ such that for a concave function $f:[0,\infty)\to [0,\infty)$, one has

 for all positive semidefinite matrices $A,B$ and any unitarily invariant norm $|||\cdot|||.$ This will be done in Theorem \ref{thm_main_1} and Corollary \ref{cor_reversed} below.
 However, due to the difficulty of the problem, $\Gamma$ will not have an easy form!